-Finally, we show coverage and range of a massive MIMO system in rural area.
-We use single 20 MHz carrier in mid band with outdoor CPEs.
-We also use MU-MIMO.
-High single user throughput performance is achieved at more than 10 km away from the cell site.
-Total system capacity of 200 Mbps was achieved for 8 MIMO layers.
+Finally, we show coverage capacity a massive MIMO and 4T4R FWA system in rural area.
+We used a single 20 MHz carrier in mid band with outdoor CPEs.

+With Massive MIMO, high single user throughput performance is achieved with 10 CPEs between 6 to 8 km away from the cell site and 3 CPEs with in 500 meters of the site.